Dixon Ward

-Dixon McRae Ward (born September 23, 1968) is a Canadian former National Hockey League right wing.
-He was drafted in the seventh round, 128th overall, by the Vancouver Canucks in the 1988 NHL Entry Draft.
-His son Taylor is also a professional hockey player who has spent his whole career with the Ontario Reign, the Los Angeles Kings' AHL affiliate.
-The younger Ward made his NHL debut during the 2024-25 season, scoring his first career goal during his one-game call-up.
+Dixon McRae Ward III (born September 23, 1968) is a Canadian former professional ice hockey player.
+He was drafted in the seventh round, 128th overall, by the Vancouver Canucks in the 1988 NHL entry draft.
+Ward spent his NHL career with the Canucks, Los Angeles Kings, Toronto Maple Leafs, Buffalo Sabres, Boston Bruins, and New York Rangers.
+In his NHL career, Ward appeared in 537 games, scoring 95 goals and adding 129 assists.